wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede-dracopede-blue.md

 **Movement:** average, climb average<br>
 **Morale:** brave <br>

 Dracopedes can climb on any surfaces, including upside down, with little difficulty.
 They cant see well but detects nearby movement.
-Blue dracopede are immune to cold and can easily camouflage as icicles.
+Blue dracopedes resist cold and can easily camouflage as icicles.

 **Attacks (1/round)**